qinggrui/COVID19-Database-Querying-using-SQL-and-noSQL/README.md

-# Qing Rui's Database Query project using SQL and noSQL (JSON)
+# Database Query project using SQL and noSQL (JSON)